 Cycle Through the Summer In Denver

 Get ready for some two-wheel adventures.
-During the summer of 2015, Denver is one of the nation's best bike cities, thanks to a Tour de France-style pro cycling event, a pioneering bike sharing program, and 850 miles of bike trails.
+During the summer of 2015, Denver is one of the nation's best bike cities, thanks to a Tour de France-style pro cycling event, a pioneering bike sharing program, and miles of urban bike trails.

 USA Pro Challenge